Splash Math SpringBoard for Schools 2018 Official Rules

 Teachers must be registered for a Splash Math Classroom account prior to entering the contest.
 The contest and its official rules are void where prohibited by law, and are subject to applicable laws.
 Entrants may not be members of any guild, union or other organization that may prohibit them from participating in this Contest and that would restrict, require due payment or otherwise have the right to oppose such entrant's participation in this Contest.
 Not open to employees or independent contractors, or immediate family members (spouses, domestic partners, parents, grandparents, siblings, children, and grandchildren) or those living in the same household of employees or independent contractors of Splash Math, any entity involved in any aspect of the Contest (including funding, judging or administration), advertising agencies, and each of their respective parents, subsidiaries, affiliates, advisors, or advertising/promotion agencies.

 Where does SpringBoard take place?

-On Splash Math - all you need is a Splash Math Classroom account (register at https://www.splashmath.com/teachers/register) and internet connection to start participating!
-Once you have this account set up, your students can log-in to Splash Math and start working on their math skills.
-All of the work within the contest period will count towards your progress on Splash Math.
+Online.
+All you need is a Splash Math Classroom account and an internet connection to participate!
+Once you have this account set up, your students can log into Splash Math and start working on their math skills.
+All of the work during the contest period will count towards your progress on Splash Math.

 What devices can I use to access Splash Math content?